 This chair is Amazon Alexa enabled but we didn’t want the technology to be at all intimidating for Jacinta.
 We know that sometimes voice interface can be confusing so we designed a secondary physical interface to make control feel familiar.
 The user interface is simple – three buttons in the armrest allow her to listen to radio, music or a book.
 Instead of using words or iconography that she might find confusing, each button uses a different tactile reference so she can link the texture to a particular activity.
 In this way, activity selection can depend on muscle memory rather than her failing cognitive skills.
 The chair is simultaneously empathetic, comfortable and comforting.

-The original concept by Accenture’s The Dock was for a ‘magic chair’ with speakers and embedded Alexa linked to The Cloud.
+The original concept by Lorna Ross and Accenture’s The Dock was for a ‘magic chair’ with speakers and embedded Alexa linked to The Cloud.
 Our role was to make that concept real through the integration of design, engineering, UX and prototyping.
 Although full of smart technology, Jacinta’s chair integrates it in such a way that it never compromises on everything a favourite chair in her home needs to be.
 The result is something unique to Jacinta and it’s wonderful to witness our design improve the quality of her everyday life.

 Through this project, we discovered a truly universal experience – who wouldn’t enjoy a comfortable chair that plays your favourite music or tells you a story?
 We really enjoyed spending time with Jacinta and collaborating with her and Accenture The Dock team to co-create this unique chair.
 We hope Jacinta continues to spend many happy days using it.

 Big Life Fix is an RTE One show, which is part-funded by Science Foundation Ireland.
 The show will be available worldwide on the RTE.ie player